KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 require intermediate computation that may be repeated for many rate coefficients, a derived type object should be used for efficiency.

-The `GEOS-Chem model <http://geos-chem.org>`_ model introduces a derived type object, :code:`State_Het`, which holds quantities used for heterogeneous chemistry calculation, such as cloud liquid water content, aerosol size distribution, pH and/or alkalinity, and the intermediate quantities necessary for computation.
-This avoids recomputing intermediate quantities (especially numerically expensive operations such as exponentials) repeatedly, and also avoids excessive variables cluttering the inlined code in :command:`F90_GLOBAL`, as well as unnecessary memory use.

 An example of a derived-type object being included:

 .. code-block:: F90

    #INLINE F90_GLOBAL
-     TYPE, PUBLIC :: HetState
+     TYPE, PUBLIC :: ObjGlobal_t
-        LOGICAL  :: debugBox       !
-Are we in a debugging box?
-        REAL(dp) :: AVO            !
-Avogadro's constant [molec/mol]
-        LOGICAL  :: natSurface     !
-Is there NAT in this box?
-        LOGICAL  :: pscBox         !
-Are there polar strat clouds?
-        LOGICAL  :: stratBox       !
-Are we in the stratosphere ! ... more variables below ...
+        ! ... add variable fields to this type ...
-     END TYPE HetState
+     END TYPE ObjGlobal_t
-     TYPE(HetState), TARGET, PUBLIC :: State_Het
+     TYPE(ObjGlobal_t), TARGET, PUBLIC :: ObjGlobal
-     !$OMP THREADPRIVATE( State_Het )
+     !$OMP THREADPRIVATE( ObjGlobal )

-This global variable :code:`State_Het` can then be used globally in KPP.
+This global variable :code:`ObjGlobal` can then be used globally in KPP.

-To avoid cluttering up the KPP input file, an additional input file can be introduced:
+Another way to avoid cluttering up the KPP input file is to add global variables into a header file that can be :code:`#include`-d:

 .. code-block:: F90